 In the beginning you can see me taking the “parked” loops off the comb.

 Skip to the end of the video to see how I set them down on the comb.
 You have to be kind of careful about this, so you won’t pick them up wrong later!
-(Slide the little bubble under the video to the right to fast-forward):
+(Slide the little bubble under the video to the right to fast-forward to the end):

 My first temporary loop holder was a ruler with clothespins clipped onto it:

 [In part of another more recent video, I demo using this set of pegs.
 Skip ahead to 2min,38sec into the video to see that part.]

 The pegs were the easiest system, but I like my combs because they are so light and portable–I take my braids on a lot of road and camping trips.